nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Editing an event

-1. Edit an event to a non-existent event
+1. Edit an event (new name and date of the event does not match any other event's)

    1. Prerequisite: At least one event in the event list.